appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-sharing.md

 ## Share Packages to Organisations

-1) Navigate to the Process Flow module, to view the [process flow listing](/processflow/processflow-listing-page/) page.
+1) Navigate to the processflow module, to view the [processflow listing](/processflow/processflow-listing-page/) page.

 2) Expand the **Package Library** node and click on **My Packages**.
 The [package listing](/processflow/processflow-packaging/#listing-packages) page opens.